import numpy as np

 [10 6]]

-If you want to obtain a submatrix whose rows and/or columns do not form a consecutive range, or if you want to specify these list manually, you can use the ix_()
+If you want to obtain a submatrix whose rows and/or columns do not form a consecutive range, or if you want to specify the indices manually, you can use the ix_()

 function from NumPy.
 Its arguments should be a list of row indices, and a list of column indices specifying the indices of the desired submatrix.